-We may incur additional debt which may hinder our ability to pay debt service on the Notes.
+We may incur or guaranty additional debt which may hinder our ability to pay debt service on the Notes.

-As of the date of this Prospectus, Capital Impact has approximately \$212,710,000 aggregate principal amount of Capital Impact Investment Notes issued.
-Capital Impact may issue additional Notes under the Indenture pursuant to supplemental indentures or other unsecured indebtedness without the consent or approval of the owners of any Notes then outstanding.
+As of the date of this Prospectus, Capital Impact has sold approximately \$259,000,000 aggregate principal amount of Capital Impact Investment Notes since the launch of the program in 2017, of which approximately \$43,000,000 was sold under the Prospectus dated September 24, 2021.
+In addition, in connection with our strategic alliance with CDC, as further described on page 33, we have guaranteed approximately \$51,090,968 aggregate principal amount of CDC's indebtedness as of December 31, 2021.
+Capital Impact may issue additional Notes under the Indenture pursuant to supplemental indentures or other unsecured indebtedness and may guarantee additional CDC indebtedness without the consent or approval of the owners of any Notes then outstanding.
+However, through December 31, 2023, management does not expect to guarantee more than \$75,000,000 aggregate principal amount of CDC's indebtedness.
 The outstanding Capital Impact Investment Notes, any additional Notes or any additional unsecured indebtedness will rank equally with the Notes.
-The Indenture does not limit the amount of additional Notes or other unsecured indebtedness that may be issued.
-The incurrence by Capital Impact of additional indebtedness may adversely affect its ability to make payments required on the Notes.
-Further, if Capital Impact incurs additional indebtedness, the market perception of Capital Impact's ability to pay debt service on the Notes, regardless of Capital Impact's actual ability to make such payments, may result in a decrease in the marketability of the Notes.
+The Indenture does not limit the amount of additional Notes or other unsecured indebtedness that may be issued or guaranteed.
+The incurrence by Capital Impact of additional indebtedness or guarantees of CDC indebtedness may adversely affect its ability to make payments required on the Notes.
+Further, if Capital Impact incurs additional indebtedness or guarantees additional CDC indebtedness, the market perception of Capital Impact's ability to pay debt service on the Notes, regardless of Capital Impact's actual ability to make such payments, may result in a decrease in the marketability of the Notes.